-HISTORY OF LAS OLAS RESORT AND LA BARQUETA PLANTATION
+HISTORY OF LAS OLAS BEACH RESORT AND LA BARQUETA PLANTATION

 In 1885, Antonio Anguizola de La Lastra raised vast amounts of cattle on his property and named it La Barqueta, after the latin word barquin, (a person who travels from one place to another by boat).
 Traveling around the plantation’s wetlands, flloded riverbanks and poorly accessible roads by boat, was common at that time.